uadmin/uadmin-docs/_build/html/_sources/api/log_functions.rst.txt

 ----------------------
 `Back To Top`_

+.. code-block:: go

+    // Type: bool
+    var LogHTTPRequests = true

 LogHTTPRequests logs http requests to syslog.

-Type:

-.. code-block:: go

-    bool

 uadmin.LogRead
 --------------
 `Back To Top`_

+.. code-block:: go

+    // Type: bool
+    var LogRead = false

 LogRead adds a log when a record is read.

-Type:

-.. code-block:: go

-    bool

 To assign a value within an application, visit `Log Read`_ page for an example.